juanca/blog/articles/react-component-architecture.md

 ### Audience Advisory

-As a disclaimer, it is assumed the reader has some experience with the React and Redux libraries:
+As a disclaimer, it is assumed you have some experience with the React and Redux libraries and have:

-- JSX
+- used JSX
-- `props` nomenclature
 - written some components
 - written some components which use internal state
 - written some components which use redux store state